HelloSpoon/HelloSpoon-Spark/README.md

 Arduino-XL320
 =============

-This is a library created to control Dynamixel XL-320 actuator from ROBOTIS using any Arduino compatible board.
+This is a library created to control Dynamixel XL-320 actuator from ROBOTIS using an Arduino compatible board.
+Tested only with: Arduino UNO and Arduino Nano.

  Code based on:
  Dynamixel.cpp - Ax-12+ Half Duplex USART Comunication